Dev Environment with Localhost SSL

 rails s -b 'ssl://localhost:3000?key=/path/to/localhost.key&cert=/path/to/localhost.crt'

-I have included in a ZSH alias, which is much easier to remember:
+I have included it in a ZSH alias, which is much easier to remember:

 alias rss="rails s -b 'ssl://localhost:3000?key=/path/to/localhost.key&cert=/path/to/localhost.crt'"

 What about Webpack, which I like to start in a separate terminal window?
-It is actually not that hard and is documented on the repository for webpack: Webpack SSL.
-Basiclly, we have to enable https in config/webpacker.yml, start webpacker like normal and accept the certificate.
+It is actually not that hard and is documented in the Webpack repository: Webpack SSL.
+Basically, we have to enable https in config/webpacker.yml, start webpacker like normal and accept the certificate.

 Credit: Localhost SSL